AndrewGreen96/Python/README.md

 Definitions:<br/>
 String - A string is a series of characters.<br/>
 Float - Any number that has a decimal point is considered a Float.<br/>
-List - A list is a collection of items in a particular order.
+List - A list is a collection of elements in a particular order.